- 2 cups mixed, dry lentils (I use 1/2 chana and 1/2 toor, highly recommend mixing and playing! Chana and urad are another great combo)

 - 1 teaspoon coconut sugar or jaggery (optional)

 - Kosher salt and freshly cracked Aranya Black Pepper to taste

-- 1 tbsp ground Nagauri Cumin & 1 tbsp Nandini Coriander ground together
+- 1 tablespoon Nagauri Cumin & 1 tablespoon Nandini Coriander ground together

 - 3 bay leaves